Writing a paragraph that provides evidence for an idea?

 d.
 Predicate or details

-E.g. Crispin complained to himself (92).
+E.g. Crispin complains to himself (92).
 Notice: the page number is in parentheses before the period.

-Bear encouraged Crispin to think for himself (75)
+Bear encourages Crispin to think for himself (75)

 3. Review all your notes and divide them into categories.